GoInterject/GoInterject.github.io/wGetStarted/L-Dev-CustomerOrders.md

 ---
-title: "Lab Developer: Customer Orders"
+title: "Develop: Customer Orders"
 layout: custom
 keywords: [developer, example, customer orders, walkthrough, SQL]
-description: In this example, you will how to create a second report, Customer Orders, that will be drilled to from the Customer Aging Report you built in the last lab.
+description: In this example, you will how to create a second report, Customer Orders, that will be drilled to from the Customer Aging Report you built in the last example.
 This uses a report range.
 ---
 * * *

 ##  **Overview**

-In this example, you will how to create a second report, Customer Orders, that will be drilled to from the Customer Aging Report you built in the [last lab](/wGetStarted/L-Dev-CustomerAging.html).
-You should have already seen the Customer Orders report while reviewing the business use case in the lab.
+In this example, you will how to create a second report, Customer Orders, that will be drilled to from the Customer Aging Report you built in the [last example](/wGetStarted/L-Dev-CustomerAging.html).
+You should have already seen the Customer Orders report while reviewing the business use case in the example.
 Continue to build the Interject configuration and database objects to support the report.

 ###  Verifying the Data Connection